Dr. Sabine Mueller

 Clinical Neurosciences Clinical Academic Group.

-He has published over 550 peer-reviewed papers in journals such as the Lancet, New England Journal, Blood, the Journal of Clinical Oncology, Annals of Internal Medicine, as well as writing regularly for national newspapers and presenting new data on optimal cancer therapies at the major international conferences.
+He has published over 550 peer-reviewed papers as well as writing regularly for national newspapers and presenting new data on optimal cancer therapies at the major international conferences.
 His focus at Imperial is on new therapies in cancer, and the systemic management of patients with solid malignancies including a number of new biomarker-based approaches, with an emphasis on circulating tumour cells and cell free DNA.
 His laboratory work is concentrated on new druggable target discovery and gene regulation examining the role of non-coding RNAs in stem cells.

 He is a Fellow of the Royal College of Physicians, the American Board